Fula language: Pronouns

 Fula has inclusive and exclusive first-person plural pronouns.
 The inclusive pronouns include both the speaker and those being spoken to, while the exclusive pronouns exclude the listeners.

 The pronoun that corresponds to a given noun is determined by the noun class.
 Because men and women belong to the same noun class, the English pronouns "he" and "she" are translated into Fula by the same pronoun.
 However, depending on the dialect, there are some 25 different noun classes, each with its own pronoun.
 Sometimes those pronouns have both a nominative case (i.e., used as verb subject) and an accusative or dative case (i.e., used as a verb object) as well as a possessive form.
 Relative pronouns generally take the same form as the nominative.

 Writing systems

 Five different scripts have been or are used to write Fula.
-It was historically written in a form the Arabic alphabet known as Ajami, and although not standardized, it is still used by some today.
-During the colonial period and after independence, the Latin script began to be used to write Fula, leading to a efforts facilitated by UNESCO to standardize transcription.
+It was historically written in a form of the Arabic script known as Ajami, and although not standardized, it is still used by some today.

+During the colonial period and after independence, the Latin script began to be used to write Fula, leading to efforts facilitated by UNESCO to standardize transcription.
 This process also addressed other African languages, incorporating use of modified letters to represent sounds particular to these languages, and it has been the basis for Latin-based Fula orthographies since the mid-1960s.

 There were two unsuccessful efforts in the 1950s and 1960s to create a unique script to write Fulfulde, namely Fula Dita and Fula Ba.
 In 1989, the Adlam script was created specifically for Fula.